williamw520/jsoda/README.md

 simplify the storing of Java objects in the Amazon's SimpleDB and DynamoDB databases.
 Java classes are used as table model to create the database tables.
-Ordinary object instances (POJO) are stored as records in the table.
-Java primitive data types are automatically encoded in the database type to ensure correct indexing and sorting.
+Ordinary object instances (POJO) are stored as records in the tables.
+Java primitive data types are automatically encoded in the database type to ensure correct querying and sorting.
 DSL-style query methods make querying simple and easy.

-### A Hello World Sample
+## A Hello World Sample

-Here's a quick example to illustrate the basic usage of Jsoda.
+Here's a quick example to illustrate the usage of Jsoda.

-Annotate a Java class as a model class using the <kbd>@Model</kbd>
+Annotate the Java class as a model class with the <kbd>@Model</kbd>
 annotation.
-Mark the _id_ field as the primary key using the
+Annotate the _id_ field as the primary key with
-<kbd>@Key</kbd> annotation.
+<kbd>@Key</kbd>.

     @Model
     public class Hello {